Best Pedal Friendly Mountain Bike Knee Pads – Our Top 6 Picks

 Final Thoughts

-For a little more impact protection, consider the Leatt AirFlex Pro and the Fox Launch D30, as they provide frontal and side protection for the knee and shins.
+For added impact protection, the Leatt AirFlex Pro and Fox Launch D30 provide frontal and side knee and shin protection.

 For those of you who do tend to spend a bit of time at the park, you will want set of knee pads that are a bit more protective.
 If you pedal a bit as well on your rides, you can either store the knee pads around your shins/ in a bag/ on the handlebars etc until you need them.
 Or consider investing in two sets of knee pads, each serving different purposes.